dylanbeaudette/process-kssl-snapshot/README.md

 # Generate a KSSL pedon database for SoilWeb from the USDA-NRCS-NCSS snapshot

-I periodically "process" the NCSS-KSSL characterization data snapshot (usually quarterly) into a consolidated chunk of data that are used within [SoilWeb](casoilresource.lawr.ucdavis.edu/sde/?series=auburn) and by [`fetchKSSL()`](https://r-forge.r-project.org/scm/viewvc.php/*checkout*/docs/soilDB/KSSL-demo.html?root=aqp).
+I periodically "process" the NCSS-KSSL characterization data snapshot (usually quarterly) into a consolidated chunk of data that are used within [SoilWeb](casoilresource.lawr.ucdavis.edu/sde/?series=auburn) and by [`fetchKSSL()`](http://ncss-tech.github.io/AQP/soilDB/KSSL-demo.html).
 This snapshot is typically delivered as an Access database and contains a mixture of: the latest "lab" data from LIMS, and the latest taxonomic and spatial data from NASIS.
-The resulting "processed" data include over 50 attributes, split into chunks that roughly approximate the "pedon/site" scale and "horizon" scale.
+The resulting "processed" data include over 50 attributes, split into chunks that roughly approximate the "site/pedon" and "horizon" objects.

 Snapshots:
  * KSSL lab, taxonomic, and location data: 2015-12-07